 Gelatinases (GelE) are enzymes that degrade the extracellular matrix and are associated with tissue damage and inflammation.
-Gelatinase, an enzymatic action, refers to the ability of E faecalis to break down gelatin, which is a protein derived from collagen.
+Gelatinase, an enzymatic action, refers to the ability of E. faecalis to break down gelatin, which is a protein derived from collagen.
 Gelatinase (GelE) is a zinc metalloprotease encoded by the gelE gene.
 It is a secreted bacterial four-factor protease (fsrA, fsrB, fsrC and fsrD).
 It facilitates tissue invasion and degradation of host proteins, contributing to the pathogenesis of E. faecalis infections.
 By degrading gelatin and other key proteins such as collagen, fibrinogen, fibronectin, laminin, and elastin, which can promote bacterial dissemination, facilitate bacterial adherence to host tissues, and contribute to tissue damage and inflammation during infection.
 Gelatinase facilitates the spread of the Uropathogenic organism within the urinary tract, thus promoting its survival and proliferation.
 Studies have suggested a correlation between the presence of gelatinase-producing E. faecalis strains and the severity of UTIs (Hashem et al., 2021).
 In the study by Hashem et al. (2021), the gelE gene was detected in 87% of the isolates. gelE shows a strong correlation between the presence of fsrA, fsrB, and fsrC and gelatinase activity.
 Prior work from the same authors (Hashem et al., 2021) also showed that fsrA or fsrB can serve as a sufficient biomarker for gelatinase activity; however, fsrB remains the strongest predictor of that activity.
 Higher levels of gelatinase activity have been associated with increased virulence and resistance to host immune defences (Zhang et al., 2012).

 Hemolysin/Cytolysin